gmillio/ToDoList/README.md

 Remaining tasks:

-- Be able to save changes
+- Be able to save the changes

+- Sort them by status (if checked, appears at the bottom)

-- Store and retrieve the date of last modification
+- Sort the lists by date of last modification?

-- Sort them by last modification date?

-- Finish customizing the design of alerts and the menu for creating a new ToDoList
+- Finish customizing the design of the alerts and the menu for creating a new ToDoList

-- Be able to rename them from the app
+- Be able to rename lists from the app

 - Be able to delete them from the app

 - Make a log file

-- Manage possible errors of absence of status

-BUGS TO FIX:
+BUGS TO CORRECT:

-- When you press the delete button, the last task is always deleted and not the others
+- When pressing the delete button, the last task is deleted

-- The layout of the lists changes when you hover over the delete buttons
+- The formatting of the lists changes when hovering over the deleted buttons